Geodan/edugis-pwa/README.md

 ## Local run and develop
 ```
-polymer serve
+npm start
 ```
-Browse to http://localhost:8081 (or another port)
+If the browser does not open automatically, then click the URL displayed on the terminal

 ## Build for static http server
-If the application should run on http://your-server/your-path for ES5 compatible browsers, use:

 ```
-polymer build --name es5-bundled --base-path your-path
+npm run build
 ```
-The resulting static web files are generated under `build/es5-bundled/`
+The resulting static web files are generated under `build/`

 ## TODOs